What is Evergreen?

 Do you host and support Evergreen locally, or do you outsource Evergreen?
 Would you recommend outsourcing support?

 Both are done locally at WJU.
-In our expereince, it is advisable to pay for technically skilled and creative system administrator.
+In our experience, it is advisable to pay for a technically skilled and creative system administrator.
 If you happen to have that talent on-campus or in the library, then go with the local option as we have done.
 Though it is easy to use and stable once installed, it takes significant technical skills, as well as some creativitiy to adapt open-source software to your local needs.

 Open-source means free, right?

 Yes, free to download, free to install, free to use.
 However, quality technical support can be a significant expense both for migration and annual upkeep, especially for the small library.
 Not to mention that your time costs something too; any time working on your catalog is time away from your patrons.
 Our cost situation is atypical so your best estimate on cost will be an estimate from one of the companies that contract to support Evergreen.
 They are easy to find if you search the web for Evergreen or Open-ILS.

 We have upgraded once a year since our migration.
 Typically there are several new features added, plus a number of improvements to the existing features.

 Is there a full suite of features like one would expected in a for-profit ILS?